US Lecce: Club rivalries

 The main rivalry is with the other most successful football team from Apulia, Bari.
 The match against them is called Derby di Puglia.
 The first Derby di Puglia was played on 8 December 1929 in Serie B in Lecce, with the home team winning 1–0.
 After that occasion, the derby di Puglia was played many times in Serie C and Coppa Italia, and especially in Serie A. The first derby played in Serie A was played on 27 October 1985 in Bari, and was won by the home team.
 The last one was also played in Bari on 15 May 2011 and saw Lecce prevailing by 2-0 and securing their stay in Serie A (however that match was later object of an investigation for match-fixing).
 Among the most important wins in the derby for Lecce there is a Serie B match ended 4–0 in Bari on 22 December 2007.

-On the other end, Lecce has a famous and long-standing friendship with the fans of Palermo.
+On the other end, Lecce fans have a friendship with the fans of Palermo.